 a Notary staring at documents and looking confused

-Updated 12-11-23.
 Notarization has not changed substantially over the past several hundred years, no matter how we change the way we do business.
-The essentials have been outlined in “5 Steps To A Proper Notarization.”
+The essentials have been outlined in “How to notarize a document in 5 steps.”
 Yet the modern world often presents Notaries with situations that can trip up even the most experienced Notary.
-More states are authorizing remote online notarization where these real-life challenges will exist... but you’ll have the tools to meet every challenge.
+Many states now authorize remote online notarization where these real-life challenges will exist... but you’ll have the tools to meet every challenge.
 Here is a list of some of the most common challenges that can cause confusion and mistakes at each step of a proper notarization.

 Step 1: Require personal appearance